-The TWI shares registers and other resources with other peripherals that have the same ID as the TWI.
+TWI shares registers and other resources with other peripherals that have the same ID as TWI.

-Therefore, you must disable all peripherals that have the same ID as the TWI before the TWI can be configured and used.
-Disabling a peripheral that has the same ID as the TWI will not reset any of the registers that are shared with the TWI.
+Therefore, you must disable all peripherals that have the same ID as TWI before TWI can be configured and used.
+Disabling a peripheral that has the same ID as TWI will not reset any of the registers that are shared with TWI.
 It is therefore important to configure all relevant TWI registers explicitly to secure that it operates correctly.

-The Instantiation table in Instantiation on page 22 shows which peripherals have the same ID as the TWI.
+The Instantiation table in Instantiation on page 22 shows which peripherals have the same ID as TWI.